salaheddin-darwish/salaheddin-darwish.github.io/README.md

 - Ruth	Asiamah (Security and Privacy challenges in Cashless Society) In Progress!
 - Lili	Lin (Malware detection in Andriod - machine learning) - In Progress!
 - Saifullah	Qayoomi (Security Implications of Blutooth Enabled Smart Home Devices) - In Progress!

+- Yousra Kassaoui (Honeypot using Raspberry Pi) - In Progress!
+- Varun Gopalakrishnan (Security in the aviation systems) - In Progress!
+- Laiba Noor (Cloud Security Services with AWS Tools) - In Progress!
+- Ismail Shaikh (Bluetooth Security) -  In Progress!
+- Morgan Carter (Cloud security) - In Progress!
+- Yashwanth Guduru (IoT, IAM & Container Security) - In Progress!
+- Chaman Rana (Zero Trust) - In Progress!
+- Muhammad Ali (Phishing) - In Progress!

 **2021/2022**